 The Communal Nature of the Holy Eucharist

 The Holy Eucharist is a communion with God and with one another.
 As a corporate activity, the Holy Eucharist is a response of thanksgiving for the work of redemption that Christ achieved for his Church.
 Because it is corporate, our orientation is not merely vertical as we individually look up to Christ in thanksgiving, but also horizontal and communal as we collectively look out to one another in love.
 As such, our personal standing with God is not the sole focus of the Holy Eucharist; our standing with one another is also in view.
-It is by the “one loaf of bread” and the “blood of Christ” that we are united to Christ and to one another (1 Cor 10:17; Eph 2:12-15).
+It is by the one loaf and one cup that we are united to Christ and to one another (1 Corinthians 10:17; Ephesians 2:12-15).

-Participating in the Holy Eucharist, therefore, while knowingly experiencing estrangement from other members of our spiritual family would be an instance of partaking in an “unworthy manner” (1 Cor 11:27-33).
-To be sure, the abuse at Corinth was in failing to “discern the body of Christ” (1 Cor 11:29), which involved a disregard for other members of their community.
+Participating in the Holy Eucharist, therefore, while knowingly experiencing estrangement from other members of our spiritual family would be an instance of partaking in an “unworthy manner” (1 Corinthians 11:27-33).
+To be sure, the abuse at Corinth was in failing to “discern the body of Christ” (1 Corinthians 11:29), which involved a disregard for other members of their community.
 To depreciate those who are sanctified by Christ is to take what is holy and treat it as if it were profane.
-The Apostle Paul’s charge to “examine” ourselves first (1 Cor 11:28) involves, at least, evaluating our solidarity (cf., 1 Cor 10:16-17) as reflected in the ways we relate to and treat other members of Christ’s body.
+The Apostle Paul’s charge to “examine” ourselves first (1 Corinthians 11:28) involves, at least, evaluating our solidarity (cf., 1 Corinthians 10:16-17) as reflected in the ways we relate to and treat other members of Christ’s body.

-Collectively remembering and partaking of Christ’s broken body and shed blood (1 Cor 11:24-25) unites us in a number of ways.
-The Holy Eucharist shows our common need for a final and sufficient atonement for sins.
-It manifests our common status as undeserved recipients of his costly grace and it demonstrates our common confession of Christ as the communal Host for the meal.
+Collectively remembering and partaking of Christ’s broken body and shed blood (1 Corinthians 11:24-25) unites us in a number of ways.
+First, the Holy Eucharist shows our common need for a final and sufficient atonement for sins.
+Second, it manifests our common status as undeserved recipients of his costly grace and, third, it demonstrates our common confession of Christ as the communal Host for the meal.

 The Sacramental Nature of the Holy Eucharist

 How, then, might this spiritual experience in the Holy Eucharist be known?
-It is not in the administration of the elements alone, nor the mere mental recollection of all that Christ has done, to which the elements point.
+How might God’s grace be communicated to us?
+It is not in the administration of the elements alone, nor the mere mental recollection of all that Christ has done to which the elements point.
 Neither is Christ’s presence localized in the bread or the wine, just as he is not present in the words of Scripture.
 Instead, we commune with and are nourished by the redemptive presence of Christ when the Holy Spirit unites our faith with those acts of eating and drinking.
-When we consume the symbols of Christ’s body and blood our union with Christ and with one another is both manifest and renewed.
-The repeated experience of the Holy Eucharist also elicits perseverance of the saints as God’s Spirit makes us aware, again and again, of the depth and extent of God’s love shown to us in the cross of Christ.
+When we consume the elements representing Christ’s body and blood our union with Christ and with one another is both manifest and renewed.
+Moreover, the repeated experience of the Holy Eucharist also elicits perseverance of the saints as God’s Spirit makes us aware, again and again, of the depth and extent of God’s love shown to us in the cross of Christ.
 In all these ways and more, the Holy Eucharist is God’s way of mediating his grace to us and in us as he continually transforms us after his image.

-Insofar as we eat the bread and drink the cup in faith, then we not only remember the benefits of Christ’s death, but we also reenact our original surrender to God’s irresistible love as shown in Christ’s death (Rom 5:8).
-Although this reenactment is a historical reminder, it takes place in the current unfolding of our lives and serves to strengthen our resolve to love Christ more.
-All that remains is heartfelt gratitude (hence “eucharist” = “thanksgiving”) for so great a salvation that is offered by our Passover Lamb of God.
-As a people chosen by God’s sheer mercy and grace we proclaim our transition from death to life until one day he comes to feast with us in eternity (Lk 22:18; 1 Cor 11:26; Rev 19:9).
+Insofar as we eat the bread and drink the cup in faith, then we not only remember the benefits of Christ’s death, but we also reenact our surrender to God’s irresistible love shown to us in Christ’s death (Romans 5:8).
+Although this reenactment is a historical reminder of when we first believed, it continually takes place in the current unfolding of our lives and serves to strengthen our resolve to love Christ more.
+What remains is heartfelt gratitude (hence “eucharist” = “thanksgiving”) for so great a salvation that is offered by our Passover Lamb of God.
+As a people chosen by God’s sheer mercy and grace we proclaim our transition from death to life until one day he comes to feast with us in eternity (Luke 22:18; 1 Corinthians 11:26; Revelation 19:9).